nounsDAO/nouns-monorepo/packages/nouns-sdk/README.md

 They're generated from the contract ABIs and include type-safe methods for all of the read and write functions.

 > [!TIP]
-> To get full IDE completions on the contract methods, ensure you have `strict` mode enabled in your `tsconfig.json` and that you fullfill all the [wagmi requirements](https://wagmi.sh/core/typescript#requirements)
+> To get full IDE completions on the contract methods, ensure you have `strict` mode enabled in your `tsconfig.json` and that you fulfill all the [wagmi requirements](https://wagmi.sh/core/typescript#requirements)

 #### Actions